openstack/nova/nova/api/openstack/compute/rest_api_version_history.rst

   A user can create, update, delete or check existence of simple string tags for servers by the os-server-tags plugin.

+  Tags have the following schema restrictions:

+  * Tag is a Unicode bytestring no longer than 60 characters.
+  * Tag is a non-empty string.
+  * Tags are case sensitive.
+  * '/' is not allowed to be in a tag name
+  * Comma is not allowed to be in a tag name in order to simplify requests that specify lists of tags
+  * All other characters are allowed to be in a tag name
+  * Each server can have up to 50 tags.

   The resource point for these operations is /servers/<server_id>/tags

   A user can add a single tag to the server by sending PUT request to the